 (6) The regulations may relieve any driver described in the regulations from the requirement to comply with this Part, or a specified provision of this Part or the regulations.

+(7) The regulations may provide that the Road Traffic Act 1974 section 49AB(1)(ac) does not apply to a person —

+(a) holding a class of authorisation specified in the regulations; and

+(b) driving a kind of vehicle specified in the regulations for that class of authorisation.

+(8) The Minister must consult with the Minister responsible for the administration of the Road Traffic Act 1974 before recommending to the Governor that regulations referred to in subsection (7) be made, amended or repealed.

+[Section 4 amended: No. 19 of 2018 s.
+6.]

 5A.
 Regulations for alcohol interlock scheme

 (1) In this section —